o-ran-sc/archived-portal-ric-dashboard/docs/config-deploy.rst

 REST user name expected at ONAP portal.
 No default value.

+``ricinstances.regions``

+List of RIC region entries.
+Each region has a name and a list of RIC instances.
+See the application.yaml file for an example.

 ``server.port``

 Port where the Tomcat server listens for requests.
 Default is ``8080``.

-``metrics.url.ac``

-Url to the kibana source which visualizes AC App metrics.
-No default value and needs to be replaced with actual value during deployment time.
+``statsfile``

+Path of file that stores application statistic details.
+Default is ``dashboard-stats.json``.

 ``userfile``

 Path of file that stores user details.
-Default is ``users.json``.
+Default is ``dashboard-users.json``.

 Key Properties